graham-25/hang-man/README.md

 <h1>Hang Man</h1>

 The aim of the game is to correctly guess the word before the man meets the gallows.
+I have put it on Heroku and you can test the game.
 <a href = "https://graham-25-hang-man.herokuapp.com/">Here is a live version of my game</a>

 ![image](https://user-images.githubusercontent.com/106487436/219006930-a0a46139-c93e-4cb9-9871-7ced5a02a316.png)